Anugya-Gogoi/Python-PDF-reader/README.md

 PyPDF2 module of Python

 ## How to use?
-1. Make a .py file in your python text editor
-2. Install the required module (PyPDF2)
+1. Install the required module (PyPDF2)
-3. Write the entire code of pypdf.py
+2. Open the file pypdf.py in your Python text editor

 ## Installation of modules
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the module